NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 3. In the dialog box, select the environment in which you want to publish the app.
 You can choose from a list of environments available to you.

-4. Choose if it is a canvas app, or a model-driven app you want to publish.

-5. Make sure that your external data is properly authorized.
+4. Make sure that your external data is properly authorized.
 This would be typically any connectors or APIs.

-6. Configure additional settings, for example analytics.
+5. Configure additional settings, for example analytics.

-7. Click the "Publish" button to start the process of publishing your app.
+6. Click the "Publish" button to start the process of publishing your app.

-8. When the app is published, you can access it from the environment you chose.
+7. When the app is published, you can access it from the environment you chose.
 You might have to share the app with users who need access to it.

 ## Conclusion

-This section can be used to summarize your findings.
-What are the main advantages and disadvantages of your chosen tool?
-What are the main use cases for this tool?
-What are the main limitations of this tool?
-What does the future look like for this tool?
+### So what is the benefits of Power apps?

+When looking for a development platform, Power apps has a lot to offer.
+By looking at the connectors that Power Apps provides, it's clear that the platform has many benefits for a complete environment.
+Power apps can be used combined with the power platform - and connected to a bunch of back-end technologies.
+It can easily be looked upon as a magic wand, giving a company the power to solve any business problem you might encounter.

+Micorsoft is putting a huge amount of energy into this platform and constantly updates the features and functionality of it's power platform.
+Whereas alot of these are developed to match user feedback.
+Power Apps provides a simple code language called Power Fx, which is similar to Excel formulas and makes it easy to get started with app development.
+App development is always getting quicker, and with co-pilot it's even simpler - Much like ChatGPT.
+The power platform is much like a bridge to the future, connecting businesses to cutting-edge technology that was not thought possible.

+A large benefit of Power Apps is that the created application can be used on both mobile and computer devices.
+This creates a portable, functional, and simple way of utilizing the application.

+Using Power Apps and the Power Platform for security is like building your business on a rock-solid foundation.
+By leveraging the Microsoft Dataverse platform, businesses can ensure a standardized approach to security, rather than having to create their own security systems from scratch.
+With a role-based model, each user has access only to the data they need, providing stability and security for your business data.

+### Limitations
+Customization: While Microsoft Power Apps allows you to create custom applications for your workplace, the platform has limitations in terms of customization.
+Users are limited to the features and functionalities provided by Power Apps, and it may not meet all the needs for your application.

+Performance: Being a cloud-based environment, users can experience lag time and slow response times when running a bigger application.

+Subscription cost: Microsoft Power Apps is a subscription-based service.
+Since PowerApps functions inside a Microsoft environment, depending on cost and licensing, it may or may not be an available option for you or your customer.

+Limited Offline Access: Another limitation is that Microsoft Power Apps requires an internet connection to work.
+This can be a challenge for businesses that require offline access to their data, or work in places with limited network access.

 ## References